116 SEO Myths to Leave Behind in 2016: The Complete List

 40. Higher Keyword Density Is Better: Stuffing your keyword across your copy will get you nowhere.
 It will only disturb your visitors.

-41. My business doesn’t need a blog: Every business need a blog because you need relevant text content and backlinks in order to rank long-term on Google organic search results.
+41. My business doesn’t need a blog: Every business needs a blog because you need relevant text content and backlinks in order to rank long-term on Google organic search results.
 There are news and innovations in every industry.
 A blog will help you to position yourself as an expert in your niche.

 42. Videos Are All You Need: While some sites can do very well only with video, you need to consider that there are some limitations to the audience you can reach.
 Be sure to back it up with non-video content as well.
-For best results use combination of text and visual content.
+For best results use a combination of text and visual content.
 Don’t forget Google bot need to feed with text content.

 43. A/B testing can hurt your rankings: If A/B testing was so bad, do you think Google would offer A/B testing solutions?
 Just look under the Content Experiments section within Google Analytics.
 It is their version of A/B testing.